dataform-co/dataform/content/docs/dataform-web/scheduling/environments.md

 In the example below:

-- any code deployed during development will use the `defaultDatabase` from the `dataform.json`
+- any code deployed during development will use `defaultDatabase` from the `dataform.json` file
-- schedules only run in the single `production` environment, and so use the `defaultDatabase` from that environment's `configOverride`
+- schedules are defined in the `production` environment, and so use the `defaultDatabase` from that environment's `configOverride`
-- the `production` environment specifies the `master` Git branch, so all of its schedules will run using that version of the code
+- the `production` environment specifies the `master` Git branch, so all of its schedules will run using the latest version of the code

 `dataform.json`: